WayneMao/PillarNeSt/README.md

 ## Contact

-If you have any questions, feel free to open an issue or contact us at maoweixin@megvii.com (maowx2017@fuji.waseda.jp) or wangtiancai@megvii.com.
+If you have any questions, feel free to open an issue or contact us at maowx2017@fuji.waseda.jp.

 ## Citation
 If you find PillarNeSt helpful in your research, please consider citing: